yapo-chile/Legacy-Data-Analytics-data-content/ads-by-user/README.md

-# ad-params pipeline
+# ads-by-user pipeline

-# ad-params
+# ads-by-user

 ## Description

-Ads Params Etl processes params from verticals as it would be cars, inmo and big sellers, then store them in datawarehouse as appended method so a historical daya would be always available.
+Ads by user Etl processes params from verticals as it would be cars, inmo and big sellers, then store them in datawarehouse as appended method so a historical daya would be always available.